jonas-trms/bezier_curves/README.md

 The program will ask the user to set a canvas size

 # Commands
 When the progam is running, you can interact with it by writting commands.
-Here is the list of available commands :
+Here is the list of available commands:
 - **add _x_ _y_**: adds a point at _relative_ coordinates _(x, y)_ on the canvas, with _x_, _y_ in [0,1]
 - **generate _n_**: generates a plot made of _n_ points on the curve parameterized by the points provided as input, with _n_ being a natural number
 - **blank**: clears the canvas, deletes all points